 Disbanded.

-All clubs shall automatically lose recognition on May 1st unless their club status is renewed by the Clubs Administrator.
+All Clubs shall automatically lose recognition on May 1 unless their Club status is renewed by the Clubs Administrator.

 Judicial Policy

-The following offences shall constitute a material breach of the conditions under which clubs are recognized by the MSU and subject to discipline as outlined in section 5.3:
+The following offences shall constitute a material breach of the conditions under which Clubs are recognized by the MSU and subject to discipline as outlined in Operating Policy – Clubs Status, Section 5.3:

 Class A Offences are actions that interfere with the right of an individual or group to enjoy life in the McMaster community including:

-Intentionally running a club in a manner which negatively affects the ability of another club, non-club student organization, or individual to conduct their lawful affairs;
+Intentionally running a Club in a manner which negatively affects the ability of another Club, non-Club student organization, or individual to conduct their lawful affairs;

-Interfering with another club’s activity that has been approved by the Clubs Administrator;
+Interfering with another Club’s activity that has been approved by the Clubs Administrator;

 Any other actions which unnecessarily cause a significant nuisance for an individual or group including, but not limited to: